 - In the event of a claim, are you required to declare other insurance coverage you may have?

-The coverage is excess any other valid and collectible insurance and in the event of a claim you maybe asked for details of any other excess Hospital/Medical or Travel insurance you may carry, including premium Credit Card coverages.
+The coverage is excess any other valid and collectable insurance and in the event of a claim, you may be asked for details of any other excess Hospital/Medical or Travel insurance you may carry, including premium Credit Card coverages.

 - How do I sanction a camp/event/race?

 AOA member clubs must have all regular club activities including weekly training, social events and races sanctioned by AOA.
-Click here to open the AOA Event Sanctioning Form to use.
+Clubs should complete their Club Events Sanctioning on their SnowReg dashboard.
 Please update as you add more events to your calendar.

 If your club or destination venue requires a physical certificate of insurance for your camp or event, complete this form and ACA will charge you $30 for the service.
 Please note that all athletes must have relevant SAIP coverage for the camp sanction to be approved.